MuhammadUmerKhan/RecoVista-AI-Powered-Recommendation-Engine/README.md

 ---

 ## 🔍 Overview
-This project is a recommendation system that employs **Content-Based Filtering** and **Collaborative Filtering** techniques.
-It provides personalized course recommendations by analyzing course metadata and user interaction data. 🎓
+This project is a recommendation system that employs **Content-Based Filtering**, **Collaborative Filtering**, and a **Hybrid Approach** to recommend courses or movies based on metadata and user interaction data. 🎓

 ---

 ## 🛠️ Project Structure

 ### 📌 **Content-Based Filtering**
-- Analyzes course metadata (e.g., course title, tags, and descriptions) to generate recommendations based on content similarity.
+- Analyzes metadata (e.g., course title, tags, and descriptions) to generate recommendations based on content similarity.

 ### 📌 **Collaborative Filtering**
-- Utilizes user interaction data to recommend courses based on similar users' preferences.
+- Utilizes user interaction data to recommend items based on similar users' preferences.

+### 📌 **Hybrid Approach**
+- Combines both content-based and collaborative filtering to deliver more accurate and personalized recommendations.

 ---